-The Senate only requires that amendments be germane when amendments are offered (1) to general appropriations bills and budget measures, (2) under cloture, or (3) under certain unanimous consent agreements and certain statutes.
+The Senate requires only that amendments be germane when they are offered (1) to general appropriations bills and budget measures, (2) under cloture, or (3) under certain unanimous consent agreements and certain statutes.
 Otherwise, Senators can offer amendments on any subject to any bill.
 There are several general restrictions on the amending process.
-For example, it is not in order to propose an amendment that proposes only to amend language in a bill that already has been amended.
+For example, it is not in order to propose an amendment that would only amend language in a bill that has already been amended.
 However, it is possible to re-amend that language in the process of amending a larger portion of the bill.
-There also are special provisions in Senate rules to limit amendments to appropriations bills if those amendments propose unauthorized appropriations or changes in existing law.
+There are also special provisions in Senate rules to limit amendments to appropriations bills if those amendments propose unauthorized appropriations or changes in existing law.
 The Senate can, and sometimes does, choose not to enforce these restrictions.

-The Senator who has offered an amendment may withdraw or modify it at any time until the Senate has taken some action on it, such as by amending it or by ordering a rollcall vote on it.
-Senators also may demand that certain amendments be divided into two or more parts.
-A rollcall vote on an amendment is ordered at the request of at least eleven Senators.
+The Senator who has offered an amendment may withdraw or modify it at any time until the Senate has taken some action on it, such as by amending it or ordering a roll-call vote on it.
+Senators may also demand that certain amendments be divided into two or more parts.
+A roll-call vote on an amendment is ordered at the request of at least 11 Senators.
 The Senate's amending process changes under cloture.
 For example, no amendment can be offered under cloture unless a Senator submitted it in writing before the cloture vote occurred.